rahulrofficial/crypto-exchange/README.md

 - `Django`: For backend.
 - `Javascript`: For Handling client-side interactions and live price updating.
-- `Bootstrap.js`: For User Interfaces.
+- `Bootstrap.css and bootstrap.js`: For User Dynamic Interfaces.
 - `Plotly.js`: For rendering Price Line Graph.
 - `requests`: For interacting with CoinCap API.
 - `CoinCap Api` : For live coin prices and Price History <https://docs.coincap.io/>